A Fight for Private Property Rights

 Key Elements of Adverse Possession in Florida

-To successfully claim adverse possession, the claimant must demonstrate the following criteria (commonly abbreviated as “OCEAN”):
+To successfully claim adverse possession, the claimant or adverse possessor must show the following criteria, often called “OCEAN”:

 Overview of the New Squatters Bill in Florida